Elevenlabs AudioNative Player

 First-party cookies vs. Third-party cookies

 How does this work in practice?
-If you accept the tracking consents in the cookie banner and browse for new sports shoes – for the next few days, ads for these shoes (or other items from the store) will follow you everywhere possible on the Internet.
+If you accept the tracking consent in the cookie banner and browse for new sports shoes – for the next few days, ads for these shoes (or other items from the store) will follow you everywhere possible on the Internet.

-Why changes in cookies policy?
+Why changes in the Cookies policy?

 Today’s digital marketing era is a breakthrough of sorts.
 Never before have we had access to such advanced marketing and analytical tools.
 Algorithms used by advertising platforms, as well as by Google Analytics 4 can accurately profile the user, his interests, needs, and can even predict his future behavior with pretty good accuracy.
 Therefore, it has become a requirement to give users the ability to decide for themselves which consents they want to give.
 The previously used data collection bar is becoming a thing of the past, and consent management platforms (CMPs) are taking its place.